 The distinction between High Church and Low Church did not appear until after the Reformation, of course.
 Then, the question arose: as the Protestant Church rejected Roman Catholic doctrine, how much Catholic procedure should be retained?
 Martin Luther and Ulrich Zwingli took opposing views.
 Luther considered that, as long as a rite was not specifically forbidden in the Bible, it was permissible for the church to practice.
 Zwingli’s view was that, if a rite was not specifically commanded in the New Testament, then it should not be practiced in the church.

 Luther’s position led to what is now known as High Church practice.
-Zwingli’s view, which led to the Low Church movement, is expressed in the Westminster Confession: “The acceptable way of worshipping the true God is instituted by himself, and so limited by his own revealed will, that he may not be worshipped according to the imaginations and devices of men, or the suggestions of Satan, under any visible representation or any other way not prescribed in the holy Scripture” (21.1).
+Zwingli’s view, which led to the Low Church movement, is expressed in the Westminster Confession: “The acceptable way of worshiping the true God is instituted by himself, and so limited by his own revealed will, that he may not be worshiped according to the imaginations and devices of men, or the suggestions of Satan, under any visible representation or any other way not prescribed in the holy Scripture” (21.1).
 In other words, unless a practice is explicitly prescribed in Scripture, then the church should avoid it.

 John Wesley, an Anglican, was sometimes accused of being Low Church because of his open-air evangelism and his training of clergy outside of standard church channels.
 Wesley himself denied such charges, always emphasizing his commitment to the rituals of his church.
 To this day, the Wesleyan and Methodist traditions are an interesting mixture of High Church liturgy and Low Church evangelicalism.